apify/crawlee/docs/guides/getting_started.md

 #### Trying it out (sanity check #3)

-We have everything we need so just grab our newly created scraping logic, dump it into our original `handlePageFunction()` and see the magic!
+We have everything we need so just grab our newly created scraping logic, dump it into our original `handlePageFunction()` and see the magic happen!

 ```js
 const Apify = require('apify');